Qlasse/evilcombo/README.md

     -   UPPERCASE\
     -   Capitalized whole string
 -   Output downloaded as `combinations.txt`
--   Footer message: *i do not know why u need this for*
+*i do not know why u need this for*

 ------------------------------------------------------------------------